TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/loops.md

 #What is a loop?
 Loops can be used when you want to repeatedly do things.
 For example, I would like to have 5 lines of **"Ruby is awesome!"**, instead of typing 5 times we can use a loop to help us achieve this.
-Let's create a file and name it, here we do __**While.rb**__
+The most basic loop of all is a _while_ loop Let's create a file and name it, here we do __**While.rb**__

 ##__**while**__

----

 	while conditional (do)